Razeh, South Khorasan

-Razeh (رزه, also Romanized as Razzeh; also known as Deh-e Razeh, Deh-e Reẕā, Deh Rezā, Deh Riza, Paza, Rezā, and Riza) is a village in Tabas-e Masina Rural District, Gazik District, Darmian County, South Khorasan Province, Iran.
+Razeh (رزه) (Note: Also romanized as Razzeh; also known as Deh Rezā, Deh Riza, Deh-e Reẕā, Deh-e Razeh, Paza, Rezā, and Riza) is a village in Tabas-e Masina Rural District of Gazik District in Darmian County, South Khorasan province, Iran.
 Portions of the 1928 German silent film Folly of Love were filmed here.

-At the 2006 census, its population was 261, in 60 families.
+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 261 in 60 households.
+The following census in 2011 counted 219 people in 61 households.
+The 2016 census measured the population of the village as 205 people in 54 households.